-Students enrolled in the Victorian Certificate of Applied Learning (VCAL) program have priority of places within the VET program when numbers are limited.
+Students enrolled in the VCE Vocational Major or Victorian Pathways Certificate (previously VCAL) have priority of places within the VET program when numbers are limited.

-VET programs are able to be counted towards completion of VCE and VCAL certificates.
+VET programs are able to be counted towards completion of all VCE certificates.

 Cost: A levy is charged for VET subjects.
-This levy is determined in Term 4 2020 when costing and funding amounts are known for the following year.
+This levy is determined in Term 4 when costing and funding amounts are known for the following year.